ganyicz/bond/README.md

 ```

 > [!CAUTION]
 > Prop names cannot conflict with Alpine.js directives.
-For example, you cannot use `on`,`model` or `text` as prop names.
-For full list of reserved names, see the [Alpine.js docs](https://alpinejs.dev/start-here).
+For example, you cannot use `on`,`model` or `text`.
+For full list of reserved names, see the list of directives in [Alpine.js docs](https://alpinejs.dev/start-here).

 ### Defining data